warnov/CodeLabs-WebDev/Module1-IntroToAspNetCore/README.md

 <a name="Ex3Task1" ></a>
 #### Task 1 - Creating the test project ####

 A test project is just a class library with references to a test runner and the project being tested (also referred to as the System Under Test or SUT).
 It’s a good idea to organize your test projects in a separate folder from your SUT projects.
+We'll be using the open-source [xUnit testing tool](http://xunit.github.io/docs/getting-started-dnx.html) in this exercise.

 In this task, you'll create a test project in an ASP.NET Core solution.